Revenue Recognition for usage-based billingPrivate preview

 Billed usage-based metered event

-According to your configuration, an invoice is generated for the consumed units, including the recorded usage.
+Based on your configuration, Stripe creates an invoice for the consumed units that reflects the recorded usage.

-Continuing with the previous example, an invoice was finalizes on 2025-04-01, capturing the consumption of 60 units.
-At the end of the month, the journal entries would look something like this:
+To continue with the previous example, Stripe finalizes an invoice on April 1, for a total consumption of 60 units.
+At the end of the month, the journal entries appear as follows:

 Month | Debit | Credit | Amount | Description |